digiapulssi/docker-monitoring-zabbix-agent/README.md

 -d docker-monitoring-zabbix-agent
 ```

 Socket is needed for monitoring containers.
-You can modify the mounts otherwise how ever you like to suite your monitoring needs.
+As said, you can modify the mount points how ever you like to suite your monitoring needs.

 ## Using environment parameters: